-Don’t get me wrong, the space is pretty tight.
+Don’t get me wrong, space is pretty tight.
 Particularly for 3 guests.
 I wouldn’t want to sail with 4 adults in one of these Inside cabins as I think that would be a very tight fit.
-However, with my two teenage boys and I it is fine.
+However, with adults and children, it should be just fine.

 The storage space is so brilliantly thought out in a Disney stateroom.
 There is plenty of hanging space and drawers.